opentk/opentk/CONTRIBUTING.md

 ```

 #### 2. Create a working branch
+**IMPORTANT**
+At the moment, the `develop` branch is frozen while we work on the 4.0
+release.
+All pull requests should be based on the 4.0 branch, not the
+`develop` branch.
+Swap `develop` for 4.0 in the upcoming sections.

 Development is done against the `develop` branch - this is where all the
 magic happens.
 Your changes should always be based on this branch, so in
 order to start working, create a new branch with an appropriate name and